abmajith/verilog-riscV32I-machine/notesVonNeumanArch/README.md

 - Each memory location and I/O device is assigned a unique address within the address space.
 - Not all addresses in the address space are necessarily mapped to valid memory or I/O devices.
   Some portions of address space may be left unused.
+  Its not common in computer systems to have as much physical memory as the address space allows for.

 In this memory-mapped I/O address space, the block of memory and I/O devices could be seen as
 <img src="https://github.com/abmajith/verilog-riscV32I-machine/blob/main/notesVonNeumanArch/addressspacemmio.jpg" alt="J" width="800"/>